codio-c5/C5-Development/.guides/content/1-10-Meetup--Shift-Ciphers-and-Attack-Scenarios--61e4.md

 *What approach you would take to solve each scenario?*

-**1. Ciphertext only attacks:** What do you do to break the cipher if all you have is the ciphertext: `GJFZYNKZQ IFD?`
+**1. Ciphertext only attacks:** What do you do to break the cipher if all you have is the ciphertext: `GJFZYNKZQ IFD`?

 **2. Known plaintext attacks:** What do you do to break the cipher if you know that HELLO encrypts to `MJQQT`?